europaphp/skeleton/readme.markdown

         }
     }

 Methods that are NOT declared as `public` in visibility are NOT called as part of the bootstrapping process.
 The method `boot` also has the reserved functionality of running each bootstrap method and therefore is defined as `final` and cannot be re-defined.
-In addition to `private` methods and `\Europa\Bootstrapper::boot()`, magic methods (anything beginning with two underscores) are not called.
+In addition to `private` and `protected` methods and `\Europa\Bootstrapper::boot()`, magic methods (anything beginning with two underscores) are not called.

 To boot up your application: